ouspg/CompSec/Lab6_Bonus_Challenge_Digital_Forensics/README.md

 Story starts here.

 Mallory is notorious member of criminal underworld.
-He is known for illegal items trade, and he is rumored to have multiple shady contacs supplying him with high-quality "stuff", which have made him easy to gain foothold of black market.
+He is known for illegal items trade, and he is rumored to have multiple shady contacts supplying him with high-quality "stuff", which have made him easy to gain foothold of black market.

 Mallory has also reputation of being faster talker than thinker.

-Mallory have been successfull in his criminal activities lately, giving large influx of money and letting him expand his network, which have made him one of the "big players" of criminal underworld.
+Mallory have been successful in his criminal activities lately, giving large influx of money and letting him expand his network, which have made him one of the "big players" of criminal underworld.

 Unfortunately for him, also law enforcement at national level agencies have noticed his success.
 Mallory has reputation of being faster talker than thinker and because rumors spread fast, becoming known by law enforcement was only matter of time.

 Big wheels start to turn, and large surveillance operation against Mallory and his minions was started started.
-After 3 monts of fruitless efforts intel from trusted source apprears: Mallorys gang is going to do drug deal next day.
+After 3 months of fruitless efforts intel from trusted source appears: Mallorys gang is going to do drug deal next day.

 Intel turns out to be correct and leading investigator decides that this is correct moment to strike.
 This would not be major victory, because only couple of Mallorys men would be caught red-handed, but it still could result Mallorys conviction if enough evidence is found about his involvement.
 Situation is not optimal, but small success is better than fruitless waiting of 3 months.

-Moment to stirke has come: Special units of police crash into the place of meeting and find 2 of Mallorys crooks with huge stash of illegal weapons and drugs.
+Moment to strike has come: Special units of police crash into the place of meeting and find 2 of Mallorys crooks with huge stash of illegal weapons and drugs.
 Simultaneously multiple carefully coordinated house raids are performed to all known members of Mallorys gang, including Mallorys home himself.

 Mallory is caught by surprise when police storms into his apartment and immediately arrests him.
-Police officers start to search Mallorys apartment and technican begins to investigate Mallorys computer which is turned on and logged on.
-After discussing with leading investigator, techican decides to start with dumping volatile memory of computer to his external hard drive.
+Police officers start to search Mallorys apartment and technician begins to investigate Mallorys computer which is turned on and logged on.
+After discussing with leading investigator, technician decides to start with dumping volatile memory of computer to his external hard drive.
 Next to Mallorys computer is ordinary USB-memory stick.
 That stick is securely bagged to the evidence box for later inspection.

-But Mallory has some brutal surprise for digital forensic technican: Just as memory dump from volatile memory is secured to investigators external drive, Mallorys computer starts to smoke and soon catches on fire explosively.
-Technican grabs his drive containing memory dump and runs out of apartment because toxic smoke from melting components is starting to spread fastly.
+But Mallory has some brutal surprise for digital forensic technician: Just as memory dump from volatile memory is secured to investigators external drive, Mallorys computer starts to smoke and soon catches on fire explosively.
+Technician grabs his drive containing memory dump and runs out of apartment because toxic smoke from melting components is starting to spread fastly.
-Apartment is evacuated fastly and any human casualities are avoided, but Mallorys improvised dead-man-switch - timed icendiary bomb inside computer which he supposedly managed to trigger when he heard police breaking in - has rendered whole machine totally unsalvageable.
+Apartment is evacuated fastly and any human casualties are avoided, but Mallorys improvised dead-man-switch - timed incendiary bomb inside computer which he supposedly managed to trigger when he heard police breaking in - has rendered whole machine totally unsalvageable.

 Investigators know that there was so much critical information gone with Mallorys computer, and any hope they have left lies in single memory dump of Mallorys machine and ordinary USB memory stick.